SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-installation.md

 ### Starting Your Environment

 * Decanter comes with a built-in development server.
 After installing the required packages with npm you should be ready to go.
 Simply run `npm run dev` and that command will fire up a server and a watch task for you.
 Your default browser should open up at `localhost:9000` and with the watch task running you should be able to start editing and saving files to have them compile.

+### Development

+Development work is done on a feature branch, which is then peer reviewed and merged into master.

+* `cd decanter`
+* `npm run build` to confirm it is building
+* `npm run dev` to start the server and watch task
+* `git checkout master` to ensure that you have the most current branch
+* `git checkout -b [new-branch-name]` to create a new branch on which to work
+* After you commit your final changes to the repository, create a pull request in Github for review.